Our expert team can provide support for additional learning needs including dyslexia, ADHD, and autism, as well as wellbeing and mental health issues.

 - Timetabled additional tuition in small groups, delivered by vocational specialists, designed to help students catch up on the vocational elements of their study programme.

-- Additional mentoring to specifically support students enrolled on mainstream programmes across that college that have Special Educational Needs and/or Disability.
+- Additional mentoring to support students inclusive of specific focus for those with Special Educational Needs and/or Disability.

 - Additional tuition and support sessions, designed to develop literacy and numeracy skills.